jrhubott/homebridge-homeseer/README.md

 * Door (but you can still configure a Lock)
 * Garage Door Opener
 * Security System
-* Thermostats (but thermometers can still be configured!)
+* Thermostats (but Temperature Sensors can still be configured!)
 * Window Coverings

 ## Certain config.json Settings No longer supported